 So I’ve been all over the Google searching for something to get these things off my lanai and I finally came up with this.

-A mixture of water, citrus-scented dish detergent, and mouthwash.
+A mixture of water, citrus-scented dish detergent, and mouthwash (visit here to know the uses).
 If you asked me how much of each, I couldn’t give you an exact amount.
 I can only say that I was out with a vengeance and dumped that entire trial size bottle of mouthwash into an empty spray bottle along with about a half cup of detergent and then topped it off with water and shook.

 Then I sprayed.
 And I sprayed and I sprayed and I sprayed.
 I doused my lanai with the vengeance of a woman scorned (who douses lanais?) and then doused it some more.
 And when I say that a swarm of these things lifted and started hovering around the area, I’m not kidding.
 I kept spraying.
 And most of them eventually left.